How To Stop Dog Barking & Teach Your Dog To Be Quiet On Command

 I’m not completely sold on that idea for myself.
 But I can’t deny that it has worked well for them:

-Seriously.
-I did this for a long time with my dog and it helped him realize what “quiet” means.
-It clicked so much with him that he eventually began to look directly at me when he wanted to bark but decided he’d rather get praise and a treat from me instead.
+In fact, it “clicked” so well for my dog that he eventually began to look directly at me whenever he wanted to bark — but decided he’d rather get praise and a treat from me instead!

-It definitely takes consistency on your part — because:
+It definitely takes consistency on your part:

 1. You have to praise your dog every time he is quiet when he normally would not be (because there is something nearby that makes him want to bark).